 One of the BEST things about summer’s juicy, ripe tomatoes fresh from the garden or farmers’ markets, is that you can enjoy Classic Bruschetta with Tomatoes, Basil and Garlic like no other time of the year!

-This traditional Italian appetizer recipe is from my sister-in-law who makes the best, and I mean THE BEST bruschetta in the world!
-The essence of all those fresh garden flavors is captured perfectly in her super-easy recipe.
+This traditional Italian appetizer recipe is THE BEST bruschetta in the world!
+The essence of all those fresh garden flavors is captured perfectly in this super-easy recipe.

 First of all, something needs to be set straight about HOW to say the word ‘bruschetta’.
 When you first look at the word you might think it sounds like a brush with ‘shetta’ added on.
 NOPE, wrong . . . you don’t pronounce the ‘ch’ sound as you do in the word ‘shoot’.
 In Italian, the ‘ch’ letters are pronounced like a ‘K’ such as in the word ‘kind’.
 And the ‘u’ is pronounced ‘oo’ in Italian too.